JabbasPalace/FlyingPryglsPalace/README.md

 11. Select your operating system and click OK until you get back to the default eclipse window.
 12. Press play to check it it works.
 13. Now, you can start making your own game.

+We are creating a 2D sidescroller called Game of Weed (title in progress).
+Come join our Flying Prygl Palace.